tajindersingh111/InnerEase/README.md

- InnerEase – Calm.
-Heal.
-Grow.
+🌿 InnerEase – Calm Heal Grow

 InnerEase is a simple yet powerful Flutter application designed to help individuals manage stress and regain mental clarity.
 With a blend of audio, video, and parenting guidance, it offers a one-stop solution for emotional well-being.

 ✨ Features